odewahn/docker-jumpstart/overview.md

 # Docker Walkthrough

-This will go through setting up a Docker image that will run a simple flask app.
-The goal is to provide a a "Hello, world"-style introduction to the key concepts in Docker, such as images, containers, commits, tags, layers, and so forth.
-We'll walk through:
+This chapter introduces the key ideas you'll use again and again in Docker, such as images, layers, containers, commits, tags, and so forth.
+The main things to understand include:

+* an *image* is a specific state of a filesystem
+* an image is composed of *layers* representing changes in the filesystem at various points in time; layers are a bit like the commit history of a git repository
+* a *container* is a running process that is started based on an image
+* you can change the state of the filesystem on a container and commit it to create a new image
+* changes in memory / state are not committed -- only changes on the filesystem

+In the following section we'll walk through:

 * An overview of the Docker commands
 * Pulling a base image